Showing Your Home: Extra Touches to Make Your Home Look Its Best

 If you'll be showing the house yourself, keep these additional precautions in mind:

 - Don't discuss your personal schedule or lifestyle with strangers.
 Avoid comments like "It's so safe here we leave the back door open!" or "It's only two blocks from church, and every day I can leave at a quarter to twelve and be in my pew for noon Mass."
 And be particularly careful if a visitor asks probing questions about your personal habits or lifestyle like "Are you married?"

 - Be sure people touring your home can enter and leave through only one door, except, of course, when you're escorting them through another, such as the door to the backyard or garage.

 - Escort and accompany prospective buyers.
 You needn't be at their side, but do keep them within sight at all times.
 This is obviously easier to do with one person who made an appointment than with 20 people at an open house.
 If two people come to an appointment, be alert for a known scam in which one keeps you talking while the other goes through your valuables or medicine cabinet.

 - Draft a few relatives or friends to help control traffic or keep you company in case you end up alone with someone creepy.
 If too many people show up at once, ask some of them to wait for the next "tour."
 Don't be afraid to structure the open house so that you feel comfortable.

 If you live in California, an indispensable resource is For Sale By Owner in California, by George Devine, California Real Estate Broker (Nolo).
-In other states, you'll find excellent advice in Selling Your House in a Tough Market, by Ilona Bray and Alayna Schroeder (Nolo).
+In other states, you'll find excellent advice in Selling Your House: Nolo's Essential Guide, by Ilona Bray.

 1 | 2